 The development of separation techniques for the analysis and resolution of chiral medicines and solutes has been a focus of pharmaceutical research for many years.
-The use of proteins as in High-Performance binding agents Chromatography (HPLC) has gained special attention in such research.
-CSPs that use serum transport proteins (e.g., human serum albumin, bovine serum albumin, and alpha1-acid enzymes (e.g., penicillin glycoprotein), cellobiohydrolases, and -chymotrypsin), or other types of proteins such as (e.g., ovomucoid, antibodies, and avidin or streptavidin) are examined.
+The use of proteins as in High-Performance chiral binding agents Liquid Chromatography (HPLC) has gained special attention in such research.
+CSPs that use serum transport proteins (e.g., human serum albumin, bovine serum albumin, and alpha1-acid enzymes (e.g., penicillin G glycoprotein), acylase, cellobiohydrolases, and -chymotrypsin), or other types of proteins such as (e.g., ovomucoid, antibodies, and avidin or streptavidin) are examined.